Clay High School (Oregon, Ohio): Marching, Concert, and Symphonic Band

 The modern band program at Clay was started by Clay graduate and saxophonist Nancy Fox Bricker in 1952, cementing the band as a marching band known as the Clay High School Fighting Eagle Marching Band.
 After Mrs. Bricker became ill and her husband assumed directing duties, Clay graduate Charles Neal was made the new director in 1967.
 The traditions of the Clay band were continued and expanded by its next director, Clay graduate Brian Gyuras, who was named the new director in 1999 and brought back student direction of the band.
-The current director of the band is Joseph Kuzdzal, who has held the position since 2019.
+The current band director is Joseph Kuzdzal, who has held the position since 2019.

-The band performs at Clay football games, and during the off season performs concerts and other parades.
+The band performs at Clay football games and, during the off-season, performs concerts and other parades.
 The band is split into two sections based on grade level, the concert band for freshmen and sophomores, and the symphonic band for juniors and seniors.
-The band also has multiple subgroups, in the form of jazz band and pep band.
+The band also has multiple subgroups in the form of jazz band and pep band.
 The band also claims the largest Alumni band in Ohio, which performs every other year during the homecoming football game.

 Concert Chorale

 Clay High School includes a choir program in the form of Concert Chorale.
-The program educates students in various subjects of good musicianship, and contributes to an enrolled student's fine arts credit needed to graduate.
-The program also puts on multiple concerts throughout the school year, and performs at other events.
+The program educates students in various subjects of good musicianship and contributes to an enrolled student's fine arts credit needed to graduate.
+The program also puts on multiple concerts throughout the school year and performs at other events.
 The current director of the program is Thom Sneed.

-The Concert Chorale is also host to Varsity Voices, an audition based group which learns additional music outside of the school day to perform at concerts.
-The program also formerly had two gender based groups, a men's chorus and an all female chorus named "Bel Canto".
+The Concert Chorale is also host to Varsity Voices, an audition-based group that learns additional music outside of the school day to perform at concerts.
+The program also formerly had two gender based groups, a men's chorus and an all-female chorus named "Bel Canto".

 Theater Department

 Aside from the Musical Theatre CTE program, Clay High School also has a theatre group in the form of the CHS Limelighters.
 The group typically puts on three productions per school year, and membership is open to the Clay student body.
-The group puts on a combination of musicals, plays, and one-acts and is under the direction of Thom Sneed, Leah Walsh, and Elizabeth Gibson.
+The group puts on a combination of musicals, plays, and one-acts and is under the direction of Victoria Monhollen-Bandeen, Elizabeth Gibson, and Leah Walsh.